cuayacas7/opencog/opencog/nlp/learn/README.md

 Setting up a Docker Container
 -----------------------------

-Before you follow the next steps make sure you have cloned the repositories and installed OpenCog (opencog, atomspace, cogutil) in your machine.
+Before you follow the next steps make sure you have cloned the repositories from OpenCog (opencog, atomspace, cogutil) in your machine.

 1) Download and set up docker from [here](https://docs.docker.com/install/).
    If you are using Linux, also install docker-compose from [here](https://docs.docker.com/compose/install/),